Stock market today: Wall Street climbs and heads for its first gain in 5 days

 The company, which sells servers used in AI and other computing, had delayed filing its annual report and other required forms after its former accounting firm raised concerns about some of its financial reporting and governance.
 Super Micro then had to get extensions from Nasdaq to file the financial reports as it conducted a review and hired another public accounting firm.

-General Motors revved up by 6.9% after the automaker announced a program to buy back up to $6 billion of its stock.
+General Motors revved up by 5.4% for another one of the market's bigger gains after the automaker announced a program to buy back up to $6 billion of its stock.
 It also will send more cash to its shareholders by increasing its dividend.

-Much of market's attention remained on Nvidia, the chip company that's become the poster child of the AI rush.
-It rose 3.4% ahead of its latest profit report, which is due after trading ends for the day.
+Much of the market's attention remained on Nvidia, the chip company that's become the poster child of the AI rush.
+It rose 4.7% ahead of its latest profit report, which is due after trading ends for the day.

 It will be the first earnings report for the company and its CEO, Jensen Huang, since a Chinese upstart, DeepSeek, upended the AI industry by saying it developed a large language model that can compete with big U.S. rivals without having to use the most expensive chips.
 That called into question all the spending Wall Street had assumed would go into not only Nvidia's chips but also the ecosystem that's built around the AI boom, including electricity to power large data centers.